Sei Lee, MD

 |University of Illinois||1997||Alpha Omega Alpha|

-Sei Lee is a clinician-researcher focused on improving the targeting of preventive interventions in older adults to maximize benefits and minimize harms.
+Sei Lee is an Associate Professor in the Division of Geriatrics and Senior Scholar for the San Francisco VA Quality Scholars fellowship.
+His research focuses on improving the targeting of preventive interventions in older adults to maximize benefits and minimize harms.
 Dr. Lee attended medical school at the University of Illinois-Rockford, then moved to UCSF where he completed Primary Care Internal Medicine residency and a Geriatric Medicine fellowship.
 He also completed the VA Quality Scholars fellowship, receiving advanced training in methodologies related to healthcare quality from the San Francisco VA and obtained a Master’s degree in clinical research from UCSF.

 Click the "See All" links for more information and interactive visualizations!